JackDaihanZhang/Linear-size-formulations-for-connected-planar-graph-partitioning-and-political-districting/README.md

 The input data is duplicated from [Daryl DeFord's website](https://people.csail.mit.edu/ddeford/dual_graphs.html).

-The shape files used to draw maps are duplicated from [Eugene Lykhovyd's website](https://lykhovyd.com/files/public/districting).

 ## Run
 You can run the code from command line, like this: